vlang/rfcs/error_handling.md

 ```

 ## Open Issues
-Since this was discussed several times and is still an unsolved issue we would need to change it as long V is in alpha stage.
-This change also brings breaking changes no matter which syntax will be chosen.

 We need to decide which syntax to use in match either `it` or `foo() as x`